Director of Foster Care

 Joshua, a graduate of the University of Colorado and outdoor enthusiast, lives on a farm with his wife of 14 years, Pattie, and their three children.

 Greg comes to Wellroot with over 30 years of experience and success in operations and financial management.
 He has a unique ability to link people and business strategy to exceed organizational goals.
 Greg has served nonprofit organizations throughout his career and has an extensive history of reducing expenses, managing multi-million dollar budgets, and implementing strategic plans.
 Before coming to Wellroot, he served at Georgia Legal Services Program as the Director of Finance since 2014.
+He also held fiscal/operational leadership roles with the YMCA of Metropolitan Atlanta, Boys and Girls Clubs of America and Clark Atlanta University.
 Greg has also served on several nonprofit boards with a focus on serving children and youth.

 Greg graduated from Georgia State University with a Bachelor of Arts in Finance.
-He and his wife have one daughter.
-In his spare time, Greg is an avid bass fisherman and has fished semi-professionally across the southeast.
+He and his family reside in Smyrna, Georgia.

 Rev. Hal Jones